emunozh/smum/docs/2-sm.rst

       year = 2016)

 This subsection describes the required steps to perform a simple simulation.
-The steps to perform a simulation are twofold:
+The steps to perform a simulation are two-fold:

 1) The definition of a consumption model; and

 2) The construction of scenarios

-The definition of consumption models is required for the estimation of consumption levels at a micro level.
+The definition of consumption models is required for the estimation of consumption levels at a micro-level.
 The consumption models estimate resource consumption intensities at an individual level based on predefined consumption drivers.
-The consumption model implemented in the simulation can be any time of resource demand model.
+The consumption model implemented in the simulation can be any type of resource demand model.

-The definition of scenarios is performed at an aggregate level (simple scenario) or at a micro level (advanced scenario).
+The definition of scenarios is performed at an aggregate level (simple scenario) or at a micro-level (advanced scenario).
 The construction of simple scenarios is performed by extrapolating the driver variables at an aggregated level.
 An advanced scenario will update the consumption model itself for each simulation year.